 In 2015, Potter Style, a subsidiary of Penguin Radom House, released Awkwafina’s NYC, a wildly hilarious and extremely informative travel guide to NYC.
 The 188-page book ditches the usual tourist spots, like Times Square or the Statue of Liberty, and goes borough by borough to give readers the best and most underrated hidden gems the city has to offer.

 This Is Just The Beginning

-Awkwafina also stars in the romantic comedy Crazy Rich Asians, based on Keven Kwan’s 2013 novel of the same name.
+Awkwafina also stars in the romantic comedy CRAZY RICH ASIANS, based on Keven Kwan’s 2013 novel of the same name.
 In that film she plays Peik Lin, a college friend of the character Rachel Chu, played by Constance Wu.
-Earlier this year, she joined the cast of Paradise Hills, a sci-fi thriller directed by Alice Waddington, which also stars Emma Roberts and Milla Jovovich.
+Earlier this year, she joined the cast of PARADISE HILLSS, a sci-fi thriller directed by Alice Waddington, which also stars Emma Roberts and Milla Jovovich.
 The film follows Uma, played by Roberts, who wakes up one morning in a high-class treatment facility on an isolated island where well-off families send their daughters to be reformed.

 OCEAN’S 8 opens on June 8.
 Crazy Rich Asians opens on August 15.